Lee Beevers: Mansfield Town

 After one season with Walsall, Beevers signed for Mansfield Town on a one-year contract.
 After making over 40 appearances and helping the club to the 2012–13 Conference National title, it was announced that Mansfield would be renewing Beevers' contract.
 He was released from the Stags on 6 May 2015.

 Return to Lincoln City

-On 14 May 2015 he returned to Lincoln City signing a two-year contract at the Football Conference side following his release from Mansfield Town 9 days previously.
-This made Beevers the Imps second signing of the summer after fellow Mansfield Town player Matt Rhead signed on the same day, also on a two-year deal.
-Beevers made his debut in a 1–1 draw with Cheltenham Town.
+On 14 May 2015 Beevers returned to Lincoln City, signing a two-year contract following his release from Mansfield Town.
+He made his second debut in a 1–1 draw with Cheltenham Town in the National League.

-Gainsborough Trinity
+Later career

 After temporarily retiring from the professional game, Beevers signed for Gainsborough Trinity on 5 January 2018, having been training with the club since the summer of 2017.
-Beevers then retired from professional football to become a coach at Alfreton Town.
+After just one appearance with Trinity, Beevers joined Alfreton Town as a player/first team coach.

+In July 2018, Beevers signed for King's Lynn Town as player/assistant manager.
+He signed for Matlock Town in September 2018.